Xarelto Side Effects

-The blood thinner Xarelto is prescribed to prevent blood clots.
+The blood thinner Xarelto (rivaroxaban) is prescribed to about 3 million people every year to prevent blood clots.
 Due to its effectiveness in hindering the blood coagulation process, and convenience as a daily pill, Xarelto has become one of the most popular and profitable blood thinners on the market.

 However, rivaroxaban, the active ingredient in Xarelto, has been shown to cause irreversible bleeding and other harmful side effects that may require urgent medical attention.
 Unlike warfarin, another common anticoagulant, there is currently no antidote to reverse the side effects of rivaroxaban.
 Because of the severe bleeding risk, the first Xarelto lawsuit went to trial on April 24, 2017.